 But God’s way is not this way.

-Revealing your physical bodies will certainly get attention, but the wrong kind of attention.
+Revealing your physical body will certainly get attention, but the wrong kind of attention.
 Ladies, the guys you attract by wearing revealing clothing are the wrong kind of guys.
 They are not marriage material.
 When you wear immodest clothes you will actually repel godly guys that are looking for godly character.
 They will see those clothes and rightly conclude that your heart is not in the right place.
-Instead let your chaste and godly conduct shine forth to glorify God and in the process it can attract attention from Mr. Right rather than Mr. Wrong.
+Instead, let your chaste and godly conduct shine forth to glorify God and in the process, it can attract attention from Mr. Right rather than Mr. Wrong.

 III.
 Ruth reports back to Naomi (16-18)